TheGreengo/Habitrack/README.md

 - look of update page
 - back arrow to select page
 - fix day formatting
+- make update update and not just add a new one

 # Tolearns:
 - actual substantial requests